msteffan/fundamentals/05_a_fleeting_glimpse/01_guide_movies.md

 We've taken a thorough look at some of the core fundamentals of programming in the context of Ruby.
-You must be asking yourself, "All this is well and good, but what is something that I can actually _do_ with these skills?"
-That's what we're going to take a look at now.
+You must be asking yourself, "All this is well and good, but what is something that I can actually _do_ with these skills?
+I want to do more than just build text-based apps on the command line!"

-For a brief moment, we are going to abandon our pursuit for mastery of our craft (only for a moment) to get a glimpse of the power that you will soon be weilding with great precision.
+For a brief moment, we are going to abandon our pursuit of mastery of our craft (only for a moment) to get a glimpse of the power that you will soon be weilding with great precision.
 For the sake of this unit, do not worry about understanding everything that you are asked to do.
 However, pay attention to